The Right to Build is designed to help self builders and custom builders overcome one of the biggest hurdles they face — finding a self build plot.

 Is the Right to Build Scheme Working?

-Since April 2016, an estimated 55,000 people had signed up to Right to Build registers across England in 2020, but due to roughly 8,000 removals, the total currently sits at around 47,000.
+An estimated 55,000 people had signed up to Right to Build registers across England in 2020, but due to roughly 8,000 removals, the total currently sits at around 47,000.
 Furthermore, it's believed that around 8,000 names have been removed from the registers.

 “Good local authorities are ensuring the land is available for self and custom builder: some are freeing up council land, acquiring sites for self builders, working with developers to ensure a percentage of their large sites are available, or working with housing authorities,” says Michael Holmes, chair of NaCSBA.